RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/redhawkcoreservices/domains.md

 ### Manage Services By Type

-Each life cycle management command (start, stop, status, query, restart)  has an optional `type` parameter (domain, nodes, waveforms), which restricts the command to execute against the specific type of service for a domain.
+Each lifecycle management command (start, stop, status, query, restart)  has an optional `type` parameter (domain, nodes, waveforms), which restricts the command to execute against the specific type of service for a domain.
 In addition, the value `all` can be substituted for the Domain Name argument which will execute the command for a specific service type, regardless of their domain.
 The following list describes how to execute the `start` command  and the `type` option.
-The same command syntax is support for all the life cycel commands (stop, status, query, restart).
+The same command syntax is supported for all the lifecycle commands (start, stop, status, query, restart).

 * Start a specific Domain Manager service.